antarctica/PolarRoute/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] My changes have not altered any of the files listed in the testing strategy

 - [ ] My changes result in all required regression tests passing without the need to update test files.

-> *include pytest.txt file showing all tests passing.*
+> *list which files have been altered and include a pytest.txt file for each of
+>  the tests required to be run*

 - [ ] My changes require one or more test files to be updated for all regression tests to pass.